The power of nature: Working in favor of feed cost optimization – Part 2

 Phytogenics compounds: a proven solution for enhancing animal feed efficiency

 The scientific literature is abundant concerning the modes of action and effectiveness of various extracts from plants - the so-called phytogenic compounds used in animal nutrition.
 These studies demonstrate how these extracts regulate feed intake, optimize the digestive processes of animals, as well as acting on the balance of the gastrointestinal microbiota.

-Further, the resilience of animals against health challenges, mitigating the harmful role of oxidation on tissues, among other countless outcomes favorable to the improvement of feed efficiency, were proven.
+Further, the resilience of animals against health challenges, mitigating the harmful role of oxidation on tissues, among other countless outcomes favorable to the improvement of feed efficiency,in farm animals were proven.
 In addition, these extracts are derived from different plants, being composed of a wide range of active substances, which allows a broad spectrum of action in different species of animals and their rearing conditions.